Awethon/awethon.github.io/content/posts/scala-wrappers.md

   }
 {{< / highlight >}}

-The initialization code is not as clear as before since we provide ExecutionContext through override mechanism, and now we need to keep in mind initialization order because it's easy to get NullPointerException there.
+The initialization code is not as clear as before since we provide ExecutionContext through override mechanism, and now we need to keep in mind initialization order because it's easy to get NullPointerException there.\n
 Initialization gets uglier if we have many wrappers for a class with different dependencies.

-It can become even worse if we have Tagless Final.
-When we write wrappers with TF we have to keep granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided as function definitions.
+It can become even worse if we have Tagless Final.\n When we write wrappers with TF we have to keep granularity of type classes, but when it comes to initialization, we're doomed because different wrappers require different type class instances to be provided as function definitions.\n
 Since we can't ask for a type class via context bounds we have to use the same mechanism as shown before.

 Here's an example how TF code might look like: